Force over Distance: Chapter 22

 “Oh.
 ‘Don’t panic.’
 That’s great.
 That’s just great.
 Coming from the guy who regularly passes out from stress, it really means a lot.”

 “Yes well.”
-Rush reached beneath the science console and came up with his remaining crutch, “in order for us to retake the ship, we need to know how many of them there are.
-We also need to know where they are.
-Therefore, it follows that we’ll need to—” he paused, looked down, cleared his throat, then tipped his chin up and shook his hair back.
-“We’ll need capture one of them to determine how they’re generating the interference pattern.”
+Rush reached beneath a console and came up with his remaining crutch.“T’retake the ship, we need to know how many of them there are.
+We also need t’know where they are.
+Therefore, it follows we’ll need to—” he paused, cleared his throat, shook his hair back, and said, “—we’ll need t’capture one of them to determine how they’re generating the interference pattern.”

 Young, Chloe and Eli all stared at Rush in naked disbelief.

 “That’s what I said.”
-Rush got painfully to his feet and collected Young’s sidearm, which had been abandoned on the science console.
-He ejected the clip, checked the ammunition, then snapped the component parts back together.
+Rush got painfully to his feet and collected Young’s sidearm from atop a nearby console.
+He ejected the clip, inspected the ammunition, reassembled the gun, and chambered a round.

 Young watched him with a mix of horror, admiration, and something less easy to put a word to.